AdaDINO: Context-Adaptive DINO-Distilled Vision Foundation Models for Efficient Open-Vocabulary Edge Inference: Extended Related Work

 \subsection{Neural Architecture Search}

-Neural Architecture Search (NAS) provides a principled framework for building models with adaptive capacity, well suited for resource-constrained edge deployment.
-A key merit is its support for \textbf{\textit{runtime subnet selection}} over a set of sub-architectures of varying computational costs.
-At inference time, the system selects an appropriate subnet based on task complexity or available resources, enabling flexible accuracy-efficiency trade-offs.
+Neural Architecture Search (NAS) provides a principled framework for adaptive-capacity models, suited to resource-constrained edge deployment.
+Its key merit is support for \textbf{\textit{runtime subnet selection}} over sub-architectures of varying computational cost.
+At inference, it selects a subnet by task complexity or resources, enabling flexible accuracy-efficiency trade-offs.
 While early NAS methods used evolutionary~\cite{real2017large} or RL-based strategies~\cite{zoph2016neural}, later weight-sharing supernets~\cite{cai2020once,chu2021fairnas,yu2020bignas} made NAS practical for adaptiveness.
-In this work, we use NAS to develop text-aligned, adaptive VFMs for always-on edge scenarios.
+Slimmable networks select widths at run time under resource budgets~\cite{yu2019slimmable,li2021dsnet}, an early form of multi-capacity runtime switching.
+These supernets usually pick a subnet to meet a hardware or latency budget.
+In \ourname{}, the choice is instead driven by task semantics: the LLM manager reads the scene and class vocabulary, and its learned selector picks the subnet.
+We use NAS to develop text-aligned, adaptive VFMs for always-on edge scenarios.